 Specific requests for legal advice from ASF counsel on matters relating to any Apache project, or for legal questions that should not be made public, should be sent to the legal-internal@ privately archived mailing list.

-General questions about trademarks, or about Apache branding policies, should be sent to the privately archived trademarks@ list.
+General questions about trademarks, or about Apache branding policies, or about any potential trademark infringements or issues should be sent to the privately archived trademarks@ list.

-All PMCs are required to report their final compliance with the Apache Project Branding Requirements in a board report.
-If your project has not yet reported compliance with all items in the checklist, including a recognition of this set of PMC responsibilities to handle brand issues, then you must include your current status in future board reports until your project is compliant.
+All PMCs are required to comply with the Apache Project Branding Requirements.
+If your project does not comply, or is having issues in determining compliance, including a recognition of this set of PMC responsibilities to handle brand issues, then you must work with trademarks@ to resolve the issue.

-Much like complying with Apache legal policy to ensure that our software is safely covered under our license, projects must follow the branding requirements to ensure that our projects' brands - and public reputations - are maintained for the future benefit of all of Apache projects.
+Much like complying with Apache legal policy to ensure that our software is safely covered under our license, projects must follow the branding requirements to ensure that our projects' brands and the Apache brand - and public reputations - are maintained for the future benefit of all of Apache projects.

 For more information about Apache marks, please see our formal Trademark Policy.